bsmanish028/Coming-soon-page/README.md

 - Technology used :
 - 1.HTML
 - 2.CSS
-- 3. W3.CSS for styling.
+- 3.W3.CSS for styling.
-- 4. Googleapis for fonts and some styling.
+- 4.Googleapis for fonts and some styling.